 Step 2: Recharge

-Next, we need to make sure your Apple Pencil's battery is charged.
+Next, we need to ensure your Apple Pencil's battery is charged.
 It's the silliest thing, but it happens.
 Pull down Notification Center and look for your Apple Pencil under Batteries.

 If you've entirely run out of battery or haven't used your Pencil recently, it may take up to ten minutes for your stylus to properly charge and appear in Notification Center.
-Don't panic if you don't see it immediately; just give your Apple Pencil time to charge up.
+So don't panic if you don't see it immediately; it make take some time for your Apple Pencil to charge up.

 If you've charged your Apple Pencil for more than 20 minutes and still don't see it appear in Notification Center, keep reading.

-Sometimes, it's not the Apple Pencil's fault at all, but the iPad Pro's, and a good old-fashioned reboot can help get both up and running again.
-You can either turn your iPad Pro on and off as normal, or perform a hard reset if you think you need it.
+Sometimes, it's not the Apple Pencil's fault, but the iPad's, and an excellent old-fashioned reboot can help get both up and running again.
+You can turn your iPad on and off or hard reset your iPad if necessary.
 Either way, it should get things working again if the problem is relatively minor.

-If you find your Apple Pencil not working, it could be time to check your Bluetooth settings to make sure the Pencil's connected — and if not, to reconnect it.
-Alternatively, you can unpair your Apple Pencil and then re-pair it to your iPad, sometimes that helps shake off a weird connection and fixes issues.
+If you find your Apple Pencil not working, it could be time to check your Bluetooth settings to make sure the Pencil's connected — and if not, then reconnect it.
+Alternatively, you can unpair your Apple Pencil and then re-pair it to your iPad; sometimes, that helps shake off a weird connection and fixes issues.